shuhei/shuhei.github.com/README.md

 Blog post data and content are generated in the following chain:

 1. The markdown files in `posts` provide the slug, title, content and optionally image (used for `og:image`).
-2. `posts/posts.11tydata.js` specifies the layout and sets a generated `image` if not specified.
+2. `posts/posts.11tydata.js` specifies the layout and prepares an OpenGraph image.
+If `image` is not specified in front matter, an image is generated.
+Regardless of image generation, the image is resized and optimized and saved into `public/cached`.
 3. `_includes/post.njk` renders the post page content and sets a permalink.
 4. `_includes/base.njk` render the entire content.
 5. (content only) Transformers optimize the HTML and images.